anze3db/blog/content/posts/2023-09-16-fedidevs-posts.md

 ---
-title: "Fedidevs dev update #1"
+title: "Fedidevs Dev Update #1"
 date: 2023-09-16
 slug: "fedidevs-posts"
 summary: "Discover the most favorited posts from developers on Mastodon with Fedidevs Posts."